Canon 1D vs Olympus E-30

 |Olympus E-620« »||optical||n||2.7||230||swivel||n||1/4000s||4.0||Y||Y||Olympus E-620|

 One feature that differentiates the E-30 and the 1D is in-body image stabilization (IBIS).
 The E-30 reduces the risk of handshake-induced blur with all attached lenses, while the 1D has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.The E-30 has an articulated screen that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in taking selfies.
 In contrast, the 1D does not have a selfie-screen.

 The 1D writes its imaging data to Compact Flash cards, while the E-30 uses Compact Flash or xD Picture cards.
-Both cameras feature dual card slots, which can be very useful in case a memory card fails.
+The E-30 features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the 1D only has one slot.

 Connectivity comparison: Canon 1D vs Olympus E-30